srlhyo/Information-Security-Assessment-Tool/README.md

 - Set up a blog
 - Write articles for cyber and infosec magazines
-- Deliver a presentations at cyber and infosecevents
+- Deliver a presentations at cyber and infosec events

 ## Contributors